The best restaurants near Ayutthaya Historical Park are:

 Crispy Catfish Spicy Salad (100 THB)

 Not that far from the Ayutthaya Historical Park is another highly recommended restaurant located named Burinda.
 Burinda is a small local restaurant that does at least two things very well.
 The first thing is their Pad Thai.
 This is most likely the best pad Thai in Ayutthaya, beautifully presented on banana leaves and packed with flavour and big juicy prawns.
-A plate of Pad Thai Goonsod costs you 89 THB, and there two other versions available as well with either chicken/pork and squid.
+A plate of Pad Thai Goonsod costs you 89 THB, and there are two other versions available as well with either chicken/pork or squid.
 Their delicious Pad Thai makes it a popular place for tourists to grab lunch and dinner.
-The second thing they do best is the Thai Spicy Basil with Pork (69 THB), which is a simple pad kra pao but with excellent flavouring and a perfect fried egg.
-This is an excellent choice for those of you would like to have a spicy meal.
-More information about Burinda, such as opening times, location and other users’ opinion can be found on the TopTravelFoods review page of Burinda.
+The second thing they do best is the Thai Spicy Basil with Pork (69 THB), which is a simple Pad Kra Pao but with excellent flavouring and a perfect fried egg.
+This is an excellent choice for those of you who would like to have a spicy meal.
+More information about Burinda, such as opening times, location and other users’ opinions can be found on the TopTravelFoods review page of Burinda.

 Pad Thai Goonsod (89 THB)

 Located a bit further north of Somtum Sukunya and Burinda, you will find Malakor.
 Malakor is a small restaurant made of wood, which gives it a unique local atmosphere.
 With the Ayutthaya Historical Park on the opposite side of the road, the wooden structure gives the restaurant somewhat of a remote feeling.
-But it’s not only the atmosphere what makes this restaurant so recommended.
-The food they serve at Malakor is more traditional and somewhat unusual of what you are used too.
-The dishes are creative, packed with flavour and some of them even we had never heard off.
+But it’s not only the atmosphere that makes this restaurant so recommended.
+The food they serve at Malakor is more traditional and somewhat unusual than what you are used to.
+The dishes are creative, packed with flavour and some of them even we had never heard of.